reichlab/covid19-forecast-hub/README.md

 For week-ahead forecasts, we will use the specification of epidemiological weeks (EWs) [defined by the US CDC](https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf).
 There are standard software packages to convert from dates to epidemic weeks and vice versa.
 E.g. [MMWRweek](https://cran.r-project.org/web/packages/MMWRweek/) for R and [pymmwr](https://pypi.org/project/pymmwr/) and [epiweeks](https://pypi.org/project/epiweeks/) for python.

-For week-ahead forecasts with `forecast_date` of Sunday or Monday of EW12, a 1 week ahead forecast corresponds to EW12, 2 week ahead to EW13.
-For week-ahead forecasts with `forecast_date` of Tuesday through Saturday of EW12, a 1 week ahead forecast corresponds to EW13, 2 week ahead to EW14.
+For week-ahead forecasts with `forecast_date` of Sunday or Monday of EW12, a 1 week ahead forecast corresponds to EW12 and should have `target_end_date` of the Saturday of EW12.
+For week-ahead forecasts with `forecast_date` of Tuesday through Saturday of EW12, a 1 week ahead forecast corresponds to EW13 and should have `target_end_date` of the Saturday of EW13.
 A week-ahead forecast should represent the total number of incident deaths or hospitalizations within a given epiweek (from Sunday through Saturday, inclusive) or the cumulative number of deaths reported on the Saturday of a given epiweek.
 We have created [a csv file](template/covid19-death-forecast-dates.csv) describing forecast collection dates and dates for which forecasts refer to can be found.

 ## Data model